UCL/rsd-engineeringcourse-old/data/fileformats/instructions.md

 ###2.1: Fixture and parser

 Invent an XML file format for reaction systems, save it in the fixtures folder as system1.xml, and write a parser in reactions/formats/format_xml.py.
-Use the python module X to implement your parser.
+Use the python module elementtree to implement your parser.
 Tests have been written for you in test_xml.py.

 ###2.2: Serialiser using Mako

 Write mako code to create your XML file format.
 The provided tests will check it comes out exactly the same as your fixture.
 Code to invoke Mako has already been put in reactions/formats/format_xml.py, and the mako template in reactions/xml.mko

-###2.3: Extra credit: Serialiser using X
+###2.3: Extra credit: Using lxml

-Write mako code to create your XML file format using X, by building up your DOM.
+Write mako code to create your XML file format using lxml, by building up your DOM.
 The scaffold code has been written to enable this option using --nomako

-###2.4: To your neighbour's format using XSLT
+###2.4: Extra credit: To your neighbour's format using XSLT

-Obtain a copy of system1.xml from your neighbour (they should be able to email it to you).
+Read about XSLT at http://www.w3schools.com/xsl/xsl_intro.asp Obtain a copy of system1.xml from your neighbour (they should be able to email it to you).
 Write an XSL transform to produce your neighbour's XML format from your own.
 Invoke your transform using xsltproc.
 If you're working alone on this project, then you should look at the authors' answers (in the *author_answers* branch on this repo) and write a transform to produce that output.